 3.I have saved so much money since switching to fleece!
-(Since switching to Fleece 3 years ago, I estimate I have saved roughly $2,160!)
+(Since switching to Fleece, I estimate I have saved roughly $1,000 a year!)

 The first thing that you must know before switching over to fleece bedding is that sweeping the cage daily is a must; however, I am able to sweep four cages in under 20 minutes, it is very quick!
-You can do this with a small hand held broom and dustpan, or a vacuum (preferably a filter free vacuum or you will spending a majority of your time cleaning the filter out…I learned my lesson the heard way!).
+You can do this with a small hand held broom and dustpan (I have used many and prefer this one: Rubbermaid Comfort Grip), or a vacuum (preferably a filter free vacuum or you will spending a majority of your time cleaning the filter out…I learned my lesson the heard way!).

 Next, choose the kind of fleece that you want to use.
 There are three options, no way is better than another, it all comes down to your own personal preference:

 1. A simple sheet of fleece at the bottom of the cage with some sort of absorbent material under (I prefer U-Haul pads, but you could also use puppy pads or old towels).

 2. Fleece Flippers from Guinea Pig Market which is what I prefer to use due to the small removable pieces of fabric, making cleaning a lot easier!
 (Note, they are not a sponsor of this post, I just REALLY love their products!)

 3. You can get a custom made fleece cage liner on Etsy or Amazon.
 If you have a Midwest cage, I absolutely LOVE the liners by Cozy and Clean(Guinea Pig Fleece Cage Liner, Cherry Blossom, Absorbent Liner, Midwest Size, Cozy and Clean | Washable and Reusable |).
 They have the most adorable patterns!
 Or even if you don’t have a Midwest cage, you can get a few of them to match your guinea pig’s cage size.